Project Runway Winners You Never Hear About Anymore

 Gretchen Jones claimed to have PTSD from the show

-The Season 8 finale pitted Gretchen Jones against two other designers, including fan favorite Mondo Guerra, who many had expected to win (per Seamwork).
+The Season 8 finale pitted Gretchen Jones against two other designers, including fan favorite and widely expected winner Mondo Guerra.
 Jones was a controversial upset following a lengthy debate between the judges.
 Her win angered a large swathe of the audience, which ended up affecting Jones in a very personal way.
 After the show, she created several collections before changing careers.

 For yet another "Project Runway" winner, the experience hadn't turned out as advertised.
 After pivoting away from fashion, Jones went back to school and is now in a totally different line of work.
-Her website, Weird Specialty, is where she can be found working in her current capacity as a "strategic business advisor."
+Her website, Weird Specialty, is where she could be found working as a "strategic business advisor," though the website is currently under reconstruction.
 She helps clients address issues related to sustainability.

 Jay McCarroll claimed he was homeless in 2007

-Prior to competing on the first season of "Project Runway," in 2004, Jay McCarroll was running a vintage clothing store in Pennsylvania.
+Prior to competing on the first season of "Project Runway" in 2004, Jay McCarroll was running a vintage clothing store in Pennsylvania.
 McCarroll's snarky sense of humor was one of the more entertaining aspects of Season 1, eclipsed only by the quirky designs he presented in his final collection.
 After he secured the victory, however, his career didn't continue on the exciting trajectory he had anticipated.
-Upon learning that their acceptance would forever bind him in a financial deal with the show's production company, McCarroll declined the prizes and struck out on his own, as noted by New York magazine.
+Upon learning that their acceptance would forever bind him in a financial deal with the show's production company, McCarroll declined the prizes and struck out on his own.

-Over the next couple of years, he presented his follow-up collection at New York Fashion Week, and he was the focus of a documentary film called "Eleven Minutes" that chronicled the creation and presentation of that very collection (per Entertainment Weekly).
-Seemingly off to a good start despite refusing the show's prizes, he told New York Magazine that he was homeless but for his sewing studio (which lacked a kitchen and shower).
+Over the next couple of years, he presented his follow-up collection at New York Fashion Week and was the focus of a documentary film called "Eleven Minutes," which chronicled the creation and presentation of that very collection.
+Seemingly off to a good start despite refusing the show's prizes, he told New York magazine that he was homeless but for his sewing studio (which lacked a kitchen and shower).
 The article quoted him as saying, "I haven't been living anywhere for two years," noting, "I sleep at other people's houses.
 I sleep here if I'm drunk."
-Shortly after the article appeared, McCarroll claimed that he had been kidding about being homeless (per Intelligencer).
+Shortly after the article appeared, McCarroll claimed that he had been kidding about being homeless (via Intelligencer).

-McCarroll went on to win "Celebrity Fit Club" in 2010 after losing 40 pounds (per People).
+McCarroll went on to win "Celebrity Fit Club" in 2010 after losing 40 pounds.

 Since winning, Lesniak has faced some challenges.
 Shortly after returning to the Pacific Northwest, she and her husband of 10 years divorced, albeit amicably (she has since remarried).
 In 2019, she participated in FashioNXT, which showcases the talent of local designers, but she doesn't seem to have much of a presence in the business since then.
 During the pandemic, she used her creativity to make uplifting cards that she mailed to anyone who sent her a request for one, and she received several in return.